eyaler/ediking/README.md

 - Future opportunities:
   - Tab completions
   - Inline protected code regions (e.g. for tests)
-  - Automatic error capturing and prompting
+  - Automatic error capturing and prompting for explanations and automatic fixes
   - Prompt API
   - Multimodal input of the rendered iframe screenshot
   - Parse `.prompt` files for system prompt and params